LP bounces YPP chairman, stops him from joining party over corrupt allegation

 'This will happen to my children if I stole public fund', Peter Obi reacts to diversion of money allegations

-The Labour Party's presidential candidate, Peter Obi, revealed that his prayer to God every day is to help him deliver good governance to the people should he become president in 2023.
+The Labour Party's presidential candidate, Peter Obi, revealed that his prayer to God daily is to help him deliver good governance to the people should he become president in 2023.

 The Labour Party's flag bearer said he also asks God never to let the Labour of the people be in vain.